jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/intro.md

 ## What did we learn?

-1. What is the default size when you create a new tilemap?
+1. What is the default size when you create a new tile map?
 Does it perfectly match the screen size?

 ### ~hint

-Open the tilemap from the first example in the image editor; it will give the dimensions of the tilemap in the bottom-left corner.
-When displayed on the screen, each tile in that tilemap will be a 16x16 square.
+Open the tile map from the first example in the image editor; it will give the dimensions of the tile map in the bottom-left corner.
+When displayed on the screen, each tile in that tile map will be a 16x16 square.

 As a reminder, the ``||scene:screen height||`` is 120 pixels, and the ``||scene:screen width||`` is 160 pixels.